 A therapy animal has no special rights of access, except in those facilities where they are welcomed.
 They may not enter businesses with “no pets” policies or accompany their handler in the cabin of an airplane regardless of their therapy animal designation.

 Assistance animals are defined as dogs and in some cases miniature horses that are individually trained to do work or perform tasks for people with disabilities.
-Examples include guide dogs for people who are blind, hearing dogs for people who are deaf and service dogs who to provide mobility assistance or communicate medical alerts.
+Examples include guide dogs for people who are blind, hearing dogs for people who are deaf, or dogs trained to provide mobility assistance or communicate medical alerts.

 Assistance dogs are considered working animals, not pets.
 The work or task a dog has been trained to provide must be directly related to the person’s disability.
-Guide, hearing and service dogs are permitted, in accordance with the ADA, to accompany a person with a disability almost anywhere the general public is allowed.
-This includes restaurants, businesses and on airplanes.
+Guide, hearing, and service dogs are permitted, in accordance with the Americans with Disabilities Act (ADA), to accompany a person with a disability almost anywhere the general public is allowed.
+This includes restaurants, businesses, and on airplanes.

 An emotional support animal, sometimes also referred to as a comfort animal, is a pet that provides therapeutic support to a person with a mental illness.
 To be designated as an emotional support animal, the pet must be prescribed by a licensed mental health professional for a person with a mental illness.
 The prescription must state that the individual has an impairment that substantially limits one or more major life activities, and that the presence of the animal is necessary for the individual’s mental health.

 Per the ADA, individuals with emotional support animals do not have the same rights to public access as individuals with a service dog.
 Emotional support animals may only accompany their owners in public areas with the express permission of each individual venue and/or facility management.
-Emotional support animals may travel with their owner on an airplane and may live with their owner in locations covered by the Fair Housing Amendments Act (FHAA) regardless of a “no pets” policy.
+Emotional support animals may live with their owners in locations covered by the Fair Housing Amendments Act (FHAA) regardless of a “no pets” policy.
 Although most frequently dogs, other species may be prescribed as emotional support animals.

 A facility animal is an animal who is regularly present in a residential or clinical setting.
-These animals may be a variety of species from dogs and cats to birds and fish.
-They might live with a handler who is an employee of the facility and come to work each day or they may live at the facility full time under the care of a primary staff person.
-Facility animals should be specially trained for extended interactions with clients or residents of the facility which may include AAA, AAE or AAT.
+These animals may be a variety of species from dogs and cats to birds or fish.
+They might live with a handler who is an employee of the facility and come to work each day, or they might live at the facility full-time under the care of a primary staff person.
+Facility animals should be specially trained for extended interactions with clients or residents of the facility, which may include AAA, AAE, or AAT.
 These animals do not have special rights of access in public unless they are accompanying and directly supporting a client with a disability.